strangetom/ingredient-parser/docs/source/guide/features.rst

 The defined tokenizer splits the sentence according the following rules:

 .. literalinclude:: ../../../ingredient_parser/preprocess.py
-    :lines: 67-97
+    :lines: 67-105

-This splits the sentence apart into wherever there is a space or a punctation mark in ``group_b``.
+This splits the sentence apart into wherever there is white space or a punctation mark in ``PUNCTUATION_TOKENISER``.

 .. code:: python